MetallData/metalldata/README.md

 MetallData is an HPC platform for interactive data science applications at HPC-scales.
 It provides an ecosystem for persistent distributed data structures, including algorithms, interactivity and storage.

 Contents:
-* MetallFrame: an prototype backend for a distributed and persistent data store that can be used from Python, using clippy.
-MetallFrame builds on Metall, ygm, clippy, and clippy-cpp.
+* MetallJsonLines: a prototype backend for a distributed and persistent data store that can be used from Python, using clippy.
+MetallJsonLines builds on Metall, ygm, clippy, and clippy-cpp.

 ## Required